 What Is SparkPeople?

-SparkPeople is an online platform and app that allows its users to track their diet and activities, as well as receive recommendations for exercise and meal plans to help you reach your fitness goals.
+SparkPeople is an online platform and app that allows you to track your diet and physical activities.
+It also gives recommendations for exercise and meal plans to help you reach your fitness goals.

 Unlike many other apps, the company has aimed to combine both nutrition and physical activity tracking in one place.

 By keeping details of the calories you take in and the energy you burn on a daily basis, you should be in a much better position to achieve your weight loss goals.